 Prince Daniel's Fellowship has brought together a group of successful entrepreneurs and managers to form a council of experts who visit upper secondary schools, universities and university colleges in Sweden to inspire young people and to talk about their experiences as entrepreneurs.

-The Royal Swedish Academy of Engineering Sciences (IVA) is an independent academy that promotes technical and economic sciences and the development of industry, for the benefit of society.
+The Royal Swedish Academy of Engineering Sciences External link, opens in new window.
+(IVA) is an independent academy that promotes technical and economic sciences and the development of industry, for the benefit of society.
 IVA works in partnership with industry and universities to initiate and propose measures to strengthen Sweden's expertise and competitiveness.